The 2023 Indian Fair & Market will be held March 4-5, 2023.

 The following documents have information about the awards:

-- A 2023 Best of Show Award Flowchart
+- 2024 Best of Show Award Flow Chart

 All adult award winners will be invited to the next year’s Indian Fair & Market.